Orthodox Church of the Holy Spirit, Vilnius

 The Orthodox Church of the Holy Spirit (Vilniaus Šv.
 Dvasios vienuolyno katedra; Церковь Святого Духа) is a Russian Orthodox church in the Vilnius Old Town, capital of Lithuania, rebuilt 1749–1753 in the Vilnian Baroque style.
+The monastery serves as the headquarters of the Russian Orthodox Diocese of Lithuania.
 It should not be confused with the Roman Catholic Church of the Holy Spirit in Vilnius.

 History

 The site of the present church used to be occupied by a wooden church, following the form a Latin cross, erected in 1638, when Vilnius was part of the Polish–Lithuanian Commonwealth.
 Associated with the church was a convent, opened in 1567.

 After a fire gutted the wooden church in the 18th century, a stone church was erected in 1749–1753 in the Baroque style, with details of the interior in Roccoco style.
 It was designed by Johann Christoph Glaubitz, an architect of German descent who was noted for developing a Lithuanian school of Baroque architecture, known as Vilnian Baroque.